 How we do it at BIAS

 We are fierce adopters of HubSpot’s Marketing and HubSpot’s sales tools as well as Drifts chatbot technology.
-For us, inbound opportunities require as many ways to interact with our team as possible; this can be via chat, via forms, direct dial or by booking an appointment with our team.
+For us, inbound opportunities require as many ways to interact with our team as possible: via chat, via forms, direct dial or by booking an appointment with our team.

-We use Linkedin avidly both internally and externally and semi-automate prospecting as well as content distribution.
+We use Linkedin avidly internally and externally and semi-automate prospecting and content distribution.
 Maximising our ability to market ourselves, test theories and strategies and then replicate them for our customers.

 Generating inbound sales calls cannot be done without successful inbound marketing.
 When read and combined, the linked materials to this article should elevate your inbound sales process to the next level.
 For those inbound sales reps looking for a more substantial qualification, check out HubSpot Academy, where you can sit the inbound sales certification.